zalyoung/gitlab-handbook/content/job-families/sales/regional-sales-director.md

 ## Career Ladder

-The Reginal Sales Director would move into the [VP, Enterprise Sales](/job-families/sales/vp-enterprise-sales/) Job Family, or the [VP, MM and SMB Sales](/job-families/sales/vp-of-commercial-sales/) Job Family.
+The Regional Sales Director would move into the [VP, Enterprise Sales](/job-families/sales/vp-enterprise-sales/) Job Family, or the [VP, MM and SMB Sales](/job-families/sales/vp-of-commercial-sales/) Job Family.

 ### Hiring Process